x29a/nec_terrain_root/README.md

+## UPDATE
-UPDATE: root is achieved!
-See subfolder "terroot" and http://forum.xda-developers.com/showpost.php?p=61542922&postcount=186.
-After this method has been tested and verified, zhe next steps are: fully open recovery, optimized kernel, nice ROM.
+root is achieved!
+See [Terroot](terroot/README.md) and alex-kas (https://github.com/alex-kas/nec_terrain and http://forum.xda-developers.com/showpost.php?p=61542922&postcount=186).
+After this method has been tested and verified, the next steps are: fully open recovery, optimized kernel, nice ROM.
+Feel free to chip in!

 ----------------------------------------------------------------------------------------------------